 Our understanding of the contemporary academic discourse on ‘the mystical’ can best be seen as comprising two over-arching tendencies: that towards evaluating ‘mysticism’ as a quasi-ontological, cross-credal category… and a contemporary academic movement which seeks to concentrate primarily on the form of mystical discourse at the expense of any content, especially psychologistic content, what we shall refer to as ‘constructivist’ approaches.2 (Tyler 2011, p.
 3)

-When we survey contemporary investigations into the ‘mystical’ in psychotherapeutic contexts these two broad trends tend to hold, however, following Freud, the first (and prevenient) category seems to dominate (the second, following the work of Katz et al. from the 1970s onwards has taken a little longer to permeate into psychotherapeutic discussions of the subject, see, inter alia Katz 1978, 1983, 1992).
+When we survey contemporary investigations into the ‘mystical’ in psychotherapeutic contexts these two broad trends tend to hold; however, following Freud, the first (and prevenient) category seems to dominate (the second, following the work of Katz et al. from the 1970s onwards has taken a little longer to permeate into psychotherapeutic discussions of the subject, see, inter alia Katz 1978, 1983, 1992).
 Freud himself famously referenced an Ozeanisches Gefühl (Oceanic feeling) in the first chapter of Das Unbehagen in der Kultur (‘Civilisation and its Discontents’, translated by Strachey in Freud 1991) in response to a letter from his colleague, the Swiss man of letters Romaine Rolland objecting to the fact that Freud’s earlier book The Future of an Illusion had failed to mention ‘a particular feeling’3: ‘a feeling which he would like to call a sensation of “eternity”, a feeling as of something limitless, unbounded—as it were, “oceanic”.’
 Merkur in his excellent 2010 analysis of the evolution of Freud’s thought on the subject stresses the importance of Rank’s 1924 Trauma of Birth (see Rank 1993) for introducing the idea of an origin for the ‘oceanic feeling’ in a pre-Oedipal, inter-uterine experience, which is more or less what Freud presents in Das Unbehagen as an ‘explanation’ for Rolland’s ‘particular feeling’.
 Yet, however satisfactory or not we find Freud’s/Rank’s approach to das Mystische it is clear that both theirs, and Rolland’s, approach to the phenomenon lie within our first named category of seeing ‘the mystical’ as a ‘quasi-ontological, cross-credal category’ that underpins all religions and, indeed, is the source of all religion.
 In this they follow the main architects of what I called in my earlier work ‘modern mysticism’, writers such as Robert Vaughan (1823–1857), William James (1842–1910), William Ralph Inge (1860–1954) and Evelyn Underhill (1875–1941) who formed this modern category of talk of das Mystische.4

 Following Freud, as I have said, many (but not all) contemporary commentators on the subject adopt a similar stance.
 In so far as he defines the term Michael Eigen, for example, would see ‘the mystical’ as part of a feeling structure that underpins both therapeutic work and world religions, in his case Judaism and Buddhism: